TonyxSun/Cute-Calc/README.md

 A modern calculator app built with JavaScript!
 Created with respect to executive orders from my 6-year-old sister 😆 .

+Code is 100% my own, did not follow any online tutorials.

 ### What I've Learnt
 * ES6
 * Keybindings